DGP-Studio/Snap.Hutao.Docs/docs/en/features/game-launcher.md

 ### Use Snap Hutao to quick start the game

-- Config the game launcher in the settings
+- Config the advanced game launcher in Snap Hutao
-- Pin Snap Hutao on taskbar
+- If Snap Hutao main window is opened, you can click the `Launch Game` frame in Dashbaord
-- Right click on Snap Hutao and you will see the quick launcher
+- If you have Snap Hutao running in the backstage, you can click the Snap Hutao icon in the system tray to open the quick start menu

   ![quick-start](https://img.alicdn.com/imgextra/i3/1797064093/O1CN01Uu8QzN1g6du6MRp8h_!!1797064093.png)